jhancock532/web-power-consumption/README.md

 This repository contains example webpages to test browser energy usage with.
 The testing method outlined below is supported on MacOS devices using the M series chips.

-When testing, ensure that any non-essential processes are stopped, as these could affect the energy usage results.

 For consistency:

+- Ensure that any non-essential processes are stopped on your device.
 - Use an incognito tab of your chosen browser without any extensions installed.
 - Make sure the browser renders at the same size for all tests (fullscreen or 1440 x 900).
 - For testing video embeds I pressed play then waited five seconds before recording energy usage.
+This results in a lower energy usage reading than when including the setup and download of the embed itself.
-- Disable live captions in Chrome - chrome://settings/accessibility
+- Disable live captions in Chrome, which can effect video playback - chrome://settings/accessibility

 ## Testing with powermetrics